hmathies/Advanced-Trivia-Game/README.md

 Technologies Used:

-Javascript, HTML, CSS, Giphy API
+Javascript, JQuery, HTML, Bootstrap, CSS

 Directions:
 1. Click the start button to begin.